sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 1. To make debugging easier.

 **Exercise 8.**
-Is it always true that static methods to not have invariants?
+Is it always true that static methods do not have invariants?
 Explain.

 ## References